 \subsection{\texorpdfstring{$\text{M}_{\text{BH}}- \text{M}_*$}{MBH-M*} Relation}

-Figure~\ref{fig:mbh_mstar} shows the inferred stellar and black hole masses for our targets, together with results from other studies.
+Figure~\ref{fig:mbh_mstar} shows the inferred stellar and black hole masses for our sources, together with results from other studies.
 We compare our measurements to AGN of similar black hole masses identified in recent JWST surveys \citep{harikane_23, maiolino_24, Bogdan_24}, and to the local M$_{\text{BH}}$/M$_*$ relation reported by \citet{Reines_2015} and \citet{Greene_2020}.

-For objects with detected host galaxy emission, the inferred black holes appear extremely overmassive relative to their host galaxies when compared to the local relation of \citet{Reines_2015}.
+For objects with detected host-galaxy emission, their black holes appear extremely overmassive relative to the host galaxies when compared to the local relation of \citet{Reines_2015}.
 When compared to the local relation from \citet{Greene_2020}, which is suggested to be more robust and less sensitive to galaxy type \citep{Sun_2025}, the inferred M$_{\text{BH}}$/M$_*$ ratios lie closer to the local relation but are still well above it.

-The stellar masses derived for our targets are typically a factor of $\sim100$--1000 lower than expected from the local $\mathrm{M}{_\mathrm{BH}}$--$\mathrm{M}_*$ relation.
+The stellar masses derived for our sources are typically a factor of $\sim100$--1000 lower than expected from the local $\mathrm{M}{_\mathrm{BH}}$--$\mathrm{M}_*$ relation.
 This extreme offset suggests that black holes in these early AGN may grow more rapidly than their host galaxies, or that star formation in the host galaxies is significantly suppressed, potentially by AGN feedback.
 Many recently discovered faint AGN at high redshift have also been reported to lie above the local relation, hosting black holes that are overmassive relative to their stellar mass; for our sample, this discrepancy appears even more pronounced.

 Our M${_\text{BH}}$/M$_*$ ratios span 0.01--1.48.
 This range is broadly consistent with the results based on image decomposition for LRDs (0.02--1.38; \citealp{Chen_2024}).
 For comparison, faint AGN galaxies analyzed using NIRSpec prism spectra and multiband photometry yield lower ratios of 0.002--0.22 \citep{Ignas_2025}.
 The M${_\text{BH}}$/M$_*$ ratios of LRDs from \cite{Jones_2025} is inferred from SED-fitting alone as well.
 Although they performed image decomposition using NIRCam imaging data, this decomposition was used only to assess whether extended emission is present.
 The total flux was still taken as the input for SED fitting, with the flux attribution between the AGN and the host galaxy determined entirely by the SED fitting.